Prepare for Orientation

 - Meningitis: New, incoming students 21 years of age or younger living in UND housing (residence halls / apartments) must provide documentation of a meningitis vaccination given after the 16th birthday.

-- Tuberculosis Screening Form: All students must complete the tuberculosis screening form found in the Mandatory Immunizations and TB screening form.
+- Tuberculosis Screening Form: All students must complete the tuberculosis screening form found within the Health History & Immunization Form.

-When you have completed the Mandatory Immunizations and TB screening form, please mail it to:
+When you've completed the Health History & Immunization Form, please mail it to:

 UND Student Health Services

 Grand Forks, ND 58202-9038

 Fax to: 701.777.4835

 If you have questions, contact UND Student Health Services at 701.777.4500 or 1.800.CALL.UND, ext.
 4500.